Tushar-bioinfo/learning-bioinformatics/projects.md

 permalink: /projects/
 ---

 Welcome to my projects page!
-Below are selected works in machine learning, immunogenomics, and transcriptomics.
+Below are selected works in immunogenomics, machine learning and transcriptomics.
 Each project includes code, datasets, and write-ups when available.

 ---